www.tdmckinnon.com

 Following the funeral, life changed so much for me and what was left of my family.
 Ma took in washing to earn extra money, but it wasn’t long before even I began to feel the pinch: I was always hungry, for one thing.
 Ma would wake up at night crying with the pain in her back and her hands, from bending over the sink, scrubbing clothes, twelve hours every day.
 I know because she was still sleeping in my bed.

-Lizy moved into Ma’s bed after a couple of weeks.
-“No point in three of us being squashed up in one bed… while a big bed goes completely to waste!” she said one night; Ma made no comment, so she moved in that night.
 Ma eventually got a job cleaning offices at night, at which stage she still had enough energy left to look after us, but she still wasn’t earning enough.
 A few weeks later she got a second job, working in a clothing factory during the day.

 Other things changed too.
 Because Ma was working 'all the hours God sends', as she put it, our chores increased significantly.
 The girls started first thing in the morning: cleaning the house, washing clothes in the sink, cleaning out the fireplace if we were lucky enough to have coal the night before.
 I got to make the porridge, if there was any oats left, and wash the dishes when we’d eaten, all before getting washed myself and going to school.